Canadian Open (tennis): History

 Sobeys Stadium, the current venue for the events held in Toronto.

 IGA Stadium, the current venue for the events held in Montreal.

-The men's tournament began in July 1881, and was held at the Toronto Lawn Tennis Club, while the women's competition was first held in 1892.
-It is the second oldest active tournament after Wimbledon and was held one month before the inaugural U.S. National Championships.
+Tennis tournaments in Canada began in the summer of 1881.
+The first men's lawn tennis tournament in Canada was held July to August 1881, and was held at the Toronto Lawn Tennis Club, with men competing.
+September the same year, the Montreal Tennis club held a similar competition, open to male and female players.
+By 1887, the Toronto event was being advertised as the Canadian championship.
+The Canadian Lawn Tennis Association was founded in 1890 and took over the administration of the Toronto event, running its first championship tournament August that year at the Toronto club.
+Although women played in competitive and exhibition games at events across Canada throughout the 1880s, they first participated in the Lawn Tennis Association's event in 1892.
+It is the second oldest active tournament after Wimbledon.

 Prior to 1968 the tournament was known as the Canadian National Championships.
 The tournament was part of the WCT circuit briefly in 1971 before joining the Grand Prix circuit from 1972 till 1989.
 The tournament was sponsored for a number of years by tobacco brands.
 In the 1970s, Rothmans International was the chief sponsor, followed by Player's Limited in the 1980s, and then Du Maurier from 1995 to 2000.
 From 1988 onward, these sponsorships relied on a loophole in Canadian tobacco marketing law; while cigarettes couldn't be advertised directly, the tobacco companies could provide corporate sponsorship, and as a result they formed subsidiaries named after the brands as surrogates.
 However, the federal government announced in 1998 that the loophole would be closed in late 2003.
 Rogers Communications, a Canadian communications and media company, then took over as the new presenting sponsor in 2000.